 We have been married 14 years and in that time we have moved 9 different times.
 This includes 6 different cities and 4 moves across the state border.
-We have made PLENTY of mistakes along the way, and over time have learned the best ways to keep the move simple and most importantly, FRUGAL.
+We have made many mistakes along the way, and over time have learned the best ways to keep the move simple and most importantly, frugal.

 I wanted to share a few of the tips and tricks we have learned a long the way to help you on your upcoming moves.